Deprecate datasets

 -

-(Optional) Enter a comment explaining why you are deprecating the dataset to provide context to other collaborators.
+(Optional) Enter a comment explaining why you are deprecating the dataset record to provide context to other collaborators.

 -

-Deprecate vs unpublish- Deprecate: Use when a dataset is outdated or no longer relevant, but you want to keep it accessible for historical reference.
+Deprecate vs unpublish- Deprecate: Use when a dataset record is outdated or no longer relevant, but you want to keep it accessible for historical reference.
 No further edits or publications can be made.

-- Unpublish: Use when a dataset contains errors or sensitive information and should be removed from public access.
-The dataset moves back to the Approved stage for further review and correction.
+- Unpublish: Use when a dataset record contains errors or sensitive information and should be removed from public access.
+The dataset record moves back to the Approved stage for further review and correction.